liebke/mechanician/README.md

 ## Designing Tools for AIs to Use

-TAG AIs can be observed to problem solve, learning to use tools effectively through feedback provided by the tools themselves, so it is necessary for the tools to provide effective feedback, often through natural language, when reporting errors or providing results.
+TAG AIs can be observed to perform multi-step problem solving, driven by the feedback provided by their tools, and learning to use those tools effectively through that feedback, so it is necessary for the tools to provide effective feedback, often through natural language, when reporting errors or providing results.

-AIs will learn from their mistakes and successes, if the tools provide feedback that the AI can learn from.
+Generative AIs will learn from their mistakes and successes, if the tools provide feedback that the AI can learn from.

-See [Getting Started with Daring Mechanician](#getting-started-with-daring-mechanician) for an example of how to use the **Tool Augmented Generation** (TAG) approach to build a **Movie Database Assistant**.
+See [Getting Started with Daring Mechanician](#getting-started-with-daring-mechanician) for an example of how to build a **Tool Augmented Generative AI** (TAG AI).

 ## Instruction Tuning (IT)